gustafnk/h-include/README.md

 <h-import-lazy src="lazy-loaded-resource-fragment.html"></h-import-lazy>
 ```

-## h-import-navigate
+## h-include-navigate

-Use `<h-import-navigate>` to let link navigation events be captured by the element itself, which changes the `src` attribute and triggers a refresh.
+Use `<h-include-navigate>` to let link navigation events be captured by the element itself, which changes the `src` attribute and triggers a refresh.

 Use `target="_top"` to let link inside `h-include` behave as a normal link.